Policies and Guidelines for Employers

 Early Interview Program, Spring OCI, and Fall OCI

-Only current Columbia Law School J.D. students are allowed to participate in the Early Interview Program (“EIP”), Spring On-Campus Interview Program (“Spring OCI”), and Fall On-Campus Interview Program (“Fall OCI”).
+Only current Columbia Law School J.D. students are allowed to participate in our Interview Programs (Early Interview Program (“EIP”), Spring On-Campus Interview Program (“Spring OCI”), and Fall On-Campus Interview Program (“Fall OCI”)).
 Interviewers may not ask students from any other law school to present themselves for meetings at any venue where EIP, Spring OCI, or Fall OCI are under way.
 Interviewers who violate this policy jeopardize their firms’ ability to participate in future Columbia Law School interview programs.

 LL.M.
 Interview Program

 Only current LL.M. students at one of the seven partner schools hosting the Overseas-Trained LL.M.
 Student Interview Program (“LL.M.
 Interview Program”) will be permitted to participate in the LL.M.
 Interview Program.
 Interviewers may not ask students from unassociated law schools to present themselves for meetings at the venue where the LL.M.
 Interview Program is under way.
 Interviewers who violate this policy jeopardize their firms’ ability to participate in future Columbia Law School interview programs.
 Read more about LL.M.
 Interview Program policies

 A student’s failure to keep or cancel a scheduled mock or on-campus interview by 12 noon the day before the interview will result in his/her suspension of access to the Office of Career Services and Professional Development (“OCS”) until meeting with the Assistant Director of Recruiting or an OCS Counselor.
 The student will also be required to send an email apology and explanation to the employer/interviewer within 24 hours of the missed appointment, copying the Assistant Director of Recruiting.
 Any two unexcused "no shows" will result in withdrawal from OCS for the duration of the academic year.